• Skip to main content

 Southern Hush Puppies Recipe

-These classic southern hush puppies are made with sweetened cornmeal batter, diced sweet onions, and the perfect amount of seasoning and spices.
-These hush puppies are crispy and golden brown on the outside and soft and fluffy on the inside and will become a new family favorite!
+These classic southern hush puppies are made with slightly sweetened cornmeal batter, diced sweet onions, and the perfect amount of seasoning and spices.
+Crispy and golden brown on the outside and soft and fluffy on the inside, these hush puppies will become a new family favorite!

 If you are a cornbread fan, you will LOVE this hush puppy recipe!
-Hush puppies are a quintessential southern side dish and are served at just about every backyard fish fry.
+Hush puppies are a must-have side dish in the South and you will have a hard time finding a backyard fish fry without these crispy golden nuggets on the menu.

-This hush puppy recipe is a classic southern preparation and is how I've always had hushpuppies growing up in Mississippi!
+These hushpuppies are made just the way I always had them growing up in Mississippi and are packed with flavor.
 If you want more authentic southern recipes, check out our Southern Buttermilk Cornbread, Soul Food Candied Yams, and Southern Baked Macaroni and Cheese!

 • What You Need to Make This Recipe